CPCF settlement: 2019/20 to 2023/24

 For external audiences

-The Community Pharmacy England Communications and Public Affairs Team has created the following resources to help in explaining the five-year CPCF to external audiences.
+The following resources may help in explaining the five-year CPCF to external audiences.
 These may be particularly useful for LPCs engaging with local healthcare organisations or other stakeholders.

 Community pharmacy presentation – a PowerPoint about community pharmacy reflecting changes to the CPCF.